erlang-ls/erlang_ls/README.md

 ## Principles

+* Follow OTP design patterns as much as possible
+* Re-use existing Erlang standard libraries as much as possible.
+Do not re-invent the wheel
+* Use property-based testing to test the _erlang_ls_ software
+* Develop for collaboration
+* Feature driven
+* User documentation

 ## History of the project

 I am an Erlang developer and an affectionate Emacs user.
 For most of